 During continuous trading, the orders are matched with price then time priority.
 However, the orders are matched differently during the auction.

-You may also sometimes see a market order in the order book.
+During auction, you may also sometimes see a market order in the order book.
 It does not have a price limit - it will be executed at any price available on the other side of the order book.
-Market orders are placed automatically by the system to liquidate a position.
+Market orders are placed automatically by the liquidation engine to liquidate a position.

 Only Bitcoin deposits are accepted.

 You may deposit BTC to an address assigned to your account.
-Deposits go straight to our Cold Wallet, but are booked immediately (1 min. max.) after reaching 12 confirmations (temporary increase due to Bitcoin blockchain reorganizations threat caused by segwit deployment) and are available for trading.
+Deposits go straight to our Cold Wallet, but are booked immediately (1 min. max.) after reaching 3 confirmations and are available for trading.

-You may withdraw to the account of your choice.
+You may withdraw to the address of your choice via our web app when logged in.
 The amount has to be at least 0.01 BTC.
 Submitted withdrawal requests await manual verification and signing in our Cold Wallet.
 The funds requested for withdrawal are locked and not available for trading.

-Withdrawals are processed at least once a day, and are subject to both automated and manual checks.
+Withdrawals are processed at least once a day after 08:00 UTC, and are subject to both automated and manual checks.
+You will receive your funds after the withdrawal transaction is broadcast to the BTC network after signing in our Cold Wallet (you will receive email notification).

-The positions are liquidated if your balance (after deducing pending withdrawals, order fees and buy option order premiums) of that account falls below minimum maintenance margin requirement (currently 4% of positions' value and 5% of pending orders' value).
-If your balance falls below initial margin level (that is, your free balance falls below zero), you will get a margin call, i.e. you will be notified to deposit more funds or close your positions.
+The positions are liquidated if your Balance (after adding unsettled profits or losses and deducing pending withdrawals, order margin and order fees) of that account falls below minimum maintenance margin requirement.
+If your balance (adjusted as before) falls below initial margin level, you will get a margin call, i.e. you will be notified to deposit more funds or close your positions.

-During liquidations, all pending orders are cancelled, as well as withdrawals (if they are flagged to be cancelable).
+During liquidations, all pending orders are cancelled.
 If that doesn't bring free balance above zero, all open positions are closed with market orders.
 If these orders would cause significant price jumps, auction is triggered.

 Yes.
 During continuous trading, all profits are added directly to the trader's balance and are immediately available for withdrawal and trading, thus allowing for greater leverage.
 This also means that all profits from continuous trading are guaranteed (are not subject to socialisation of losses).